Pleurotus novae-zelandiae: General

 Neither Greta Stevenson (1964) nor Egon Horak (1971) could trace material of P. novae-zelandiae, and according to Barbara P. Segedin its description by Berkeley from 1855 would indicate it to be a species of Marasmiellus or Resupinatus.
 Nevertheless, it is still an accepted species.

-Distribution, habitat & ecology
+Distribution, habitat and ecology

 This mushroom is saprobic on dead wood, present on North Island, of New Zealand.